DSL-TeamCitrouille/dsl-project/README.md

 Variant 4 – FastDark:
 - Legal moves not displayed
 - mode is pvp
+- darkMode is one

 Variant 5 – SolitaireLight:
 - Legal moves displayed
 - mode is lvl
+- darkMode is off

 ## UI/skin adapted in each variant: